 Location – Tambon Nai Mueang, Amphoe Phimai, Nakhon Ratchasima Province

 Angkor Thom southern gate photo by Olaf Tausch from Wikimedia Commons.
-Thanks to the Fine Arts Department in Phimai for answering some questions.
+Thanks to the Wilasinee Chaemsaat at the Fine Arts Department in Phimai for answering some questions.